yifan-grace-tang/bigscape-installation/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-8) You will now be prompted for a series of agreements that you must accept from your terminal.
+8) You will now be prompted for a series of agreements that you must accept from your `ubuntu`.
 These are included below:

 <p align="center">
   <img src="./img/miniconda_windows_license.png" height="99">